-We’re currently looking for projects to get involved with in other cities, areas and parks.
+We’re currently looking for projects to get involved with in other cities, estates, areas and parks.
 We'd love to expand out to more cities around the world.

 Our ForwardMovement platform can be used to create trails and public engagement anywhere which has data about its local environment, whether natural or general points of interest, or a mixture of all.

 Our Tree Species Directory and expertise can be used to inform and explain the benefits of urban trees and green infrastructure.
 We’ve found it is a great way of making very dense information more accessible.